DFabric/DPlatform-Shell/README.md

 - [WordPress](https://wordpress.org/) - Web software you can use to create a beautiful website, blog, or app - Installed thanks [WP Quick Install](http://wp-quick-install.com/)
 - [(WordPress) Calypso](https://developer.wordpress.com/calypso/) - A single interface built for reading, writing, and managing all of your WordPress sites in one place

-## Install
+## Installation
-Clone the DPlatform git project, and then run it:
+You need to have git installed, to clone the project.
+For example for Debian:
 ``` sh
 sudo apt-get -y install git
 git clone https://github.com/j8r/DPlatform
 ```
-`sudo sh ~/DPlatform/dplatform.sh`
+`sudo sh DPlatform/dplatform.sh`

 Next times, only run this last command for DPlatform

 ## Requirements
 A recent GNU/Linux operating system with **SystemD** is recommended, lots of apps have custom SytemdD services.

 Debian 8 Jessie and derivatives like Ubuntu and Raspbian.
 Full support, well tested